-The Localism Act 2011 introduced a right for local communities to draw up a new type of community led plan called a Neighbourhood Plan.
-A Neighbourhood Development Order can also be prepared which removes the need for a separate planning application to take the proposed development forward.
+The Localism Act 2011 introduced a right for local communities (usually a Parish or Town Council) to draw up a type of community led plan called a Neighbourhood Plan.
+Adopted Neighbourhood plans must be used when determining planning applications in the area.
+The following Plans have been adopted:

 - Bradwell With Pattiswick Neighbourhood Plan

 Broad steps to producing a Neighbourhood Plan include:

 - Application by a qualifying body to the Local Authority to designate a neighbourhood area.

 - Community engagement

 - Presubmission consultation - report and any modifications

 - Submitting the plan to the Local Authority

 - Appoint Independent Examiner to examine the plan, supporting documents and consultation responses and make modifications if required